 Disclosure: This post (probably) contains affiliate links.
 If you click on one, I may make a small commission.
 Of course, this will come at no extra cost to you and helps keep this site running.

 Montenegro may be a pint-sized country, but it has a heck of a lot to offer.
-It’s starring feature is its glorious coastline, showcasing dramatic mountains a stone’s throw from the prisitine waters of the Bay of Kotor and the Adriatic Sea.
+It’s starring feature is its glorious coastline, showcasing dramatic mountains a stone’s throw from the pristine waters of the Bay of Kotor and the Adriatic Sea.
 Here are six places to stay along along Montenegro’s Coast that offer different types of holidays.
 Each caters to a different type of traveller, while still showcasing what makes this part of the country so mesmerising.